ZakiOmer22/pro_c_uo_1/README.md

 }
 ```

-This example allows the user to define how many iterations the loop should run.
-The program takes a number from the user for each iteration and sums it up.
+This example allows the user to specify the number of iterations for the loop.

+---

-### Lab Session Assignment I
+### Lab Session Assignment I: Powers and Odd/Even Check

 ```csharp
 void labSessionAssI()